 2. Everybody loves the King

-in Jordan everybody loves the King.
-After all King is a King!
+Everybody loves the King.
+After all, King is a King!
 And no I’m not talking about Elvis, I’m talking about Abdullah II.

 3. Olive Tree Paradise